afurkank/vecquery_tune/README.md

 ## How it works and what it does:

-This project aims to allow easy fine-tuning and improvement of BERT models that are used as embedding models utilizing a Parameter Efficient Fine-Tuning(PEFT) method Low-Rank Adaptation(LoRA).
+This project aims to allow easy fine-tuning and improvement of BERT models that are used as embedding models utilizing Low-Rank Adaptation(LoRA).

 Fine-tuning and improvement of embedding models are needed when you are querying over vector databases and the results are not what you expect.
 Using LoRA results in efficient fine-tuning while also preventing catastrophic forgetting.

-To see the improved results, this project also lets you run inference easily, utilizing the open-source vector database ChromaDB.
+To see the improved results, you can create a collection with ChromaDB, an open-source vector database, and query over it.

-If you have a GPU, running scripts or using the package will automatically use it so you don't have to worry about it.
+If you have a GPU, both the scripts and the package will automatically default to GPU.
 ***
 # How to Use